 Meaning

-“Toxins love to get you while you’re young.
-Lead, mercury, secondhand smoke and sundry other environmental nasties do a lot more damage when tissue is immature, vulnerable and growing than when it’s mature and comparatively fixed.” presents a viewpoint centered on love.
-It implies that love deepens through honesty and openness and encourages us to remember that love cannot be controlled, only appreciated.
+In the quote “Toxins love to get you while you’re young.
+Lead, mercury, secondhand smoke and sundry other environmental nasties do a lot more damage when tissue is immature, vulnerable and growing than when it’s mature and comparatively fixed.,” the emphasis is on love.
+It highlights the thought that love strengthens when nurtured while implying that small gestures build affection.

 Theme